-To that I say Amen.
-But it isn’t the manufacturers’ role – that’s why you need a salesperson.
+To that, I say Amen.
+But it isn’t the manufacturer’s role – you need a salesperson.

-Selling is what gets the merchandise out the door – not lowering your prices...and margins.
+Selling gets the merchandise out the door – not lowering your prices...and margins.

 But that doesn’t seem to keep pundits from making bone-headed recommendations.

-Just this week I read an article of retail tips on 8 ways to use discounting to get customers to your store.
-Here were two of their worst tips:
+I read an article on retail tips - eight ways to use discounting to get customers to your store.
+Listed below are two of their worst tips:

-Discount Brand Name Products.
+Discount brand name products.
 Unless you’re Wal-Mart or Amazon, you pay significantly more for name brands.
 Discounting them destroys the reason you carry them - so you look like you have a full range of products.
-Sure consumers would love a big discount on LEGO from you, but LEGO doesn’t discount you so you are paying top dollar just to be able to carry their product.
+Sure, consumers would love a big discount on LEGO from you, but LEGO doesn’t discount you, so you are paying top dollar just to carry their product.

 A smart retail business knows the only way you can compete is by knowing your overall margins and controlling the experience within your four walls.

-In fact a recent WD Partners survey found that while consumers are increasingly utilizing digital and in-store technologies and tools like buy online pickup in store (BOPIS) and peer ratings and reviews, and that they like personalized communications, retailers also learned that all of those shiny objects mean very little if the overall shopping experience is lacking.
+In fact, a WD Partners survey found that while consumers were increasingly utilizing digital and in-store technologies and tools like buy online pickup in store (BOPIS) and peer ratings and reviews and that they like personalized communications, retailers also learned that all of those shiny objects mean very little if the overall shopping experience is lacking.